‘The Bachelor’ 2018 Rumors: Two More Contenders Being Eyed To Take Next ‘Bachelor’ Lead

 — People (@people) August 19, 2017

-Aside from Peter Kraus being possibly a long shot candidate for the show based off current reports, two more names are being looked at closer.
+Aside from Peter Kraus being possibly a long shot candidate for the show based off current reports, two more names are being looked at closely.
 ABC might be sitting back to see how the viewing audience reacts to at least one contestant appearing on Season 4 of Bachelor in Paradise.

 People‘s source shares that runner-up of Bachelorette JoJo’s season, Robby Hayes, is one of the guys producers think could make the cut.
 The insider explains that there’s some conversation about Hayes being a contender for The Bachelor 2018 season.
 Although he’s getting a “questionable edit” on Paradise and Raven Gates isn’t saying overly flattering things about him — such as the way he kisses — “he’s been put on the show for a reason, to remind everyone of who he is and how hot he is, and if the audience seems to be responding well to him, he’s got a real shot at it,” the source spills.

 Who’s the second guy that may get the gig?
 Luke Pell, the one who lost the gig to Nick Viall last year.
 Pell may hope to seal the deal this time by seizing the 2018 season, the insider claims.